Equivariant localizing invariants of simple varieties: Introduction

-\begin{remark}[Assumptions on $G$] At the current state of literature, the above theorem works for {\it nice} groups $G$ over $k$, see \S \ref{section: an interlude on groups and representations}.
-This covers algebraic tori $T = \Gm^{\times n}$, groups of roots of unity $\mu_{\ell}$ and finite groups of order coprime to $\chara k$ (as well as their extensions, subquotients and forms).
-The technical restriction boils down to \cite[Corollaries 5.2.3 and 5.2.6]{ES21}, which is applicable to quotients by nice groups only.
-A cautious reader may want to restrict to nice $G$ throughout the paper.
+\begin{remark}[Assumptions on $G$] The above theorem works cleanest for \textit{nice} groups $G$ over $k$, see \S \ref{section: an interlude on groups and representations}.
+This covers algebraic tori $T = \Gm^{n}$, groups of roots of unity $\mu_{\ell}$ and finite groups of order coprime to $\chara k$ (as well as their extensions, subquotients and forms).
+The technical restriction boils down to \cite[Corollaries 5.2.3 and 5.2.6]{ES21} and its variants, which are applicable to quotients by nice groups only.

-However, the upcoming work \cite{LS25} extends the aforementioned results to quotients by {\it linearly reductive groups}.
-Conditionally on this extension, all our arguments go through without change for any linearly reductive group $G$ over $k$.
-This does not make a difference if $\chara k = p$ (where the notions of nice and linearly reductive coincide), but considerably extends the applicability if $\chara k = 0$ to any reductive group (such as $G = GL_n$).
-We will precisely indicate in proofs the references to \cite{LS25} needed for this generalization. \end{remark}
+However, the machinery of \cite{LS25} together with \cite{KR18, BKRS22, Kha18} allows to extend the aforementioned results to quotients by \textit{linearly reductive groups}; we outline the arguments in Appendix \ref{appendix: actions of linearly reductive G}.
+With this extension, all our arguments go through without change for any linearly reductive group $G$ over $k$.
+This does not make a difference if $\chara k = p$ (where the notions of nice and linearly reductive coincide), but considerably extends the applicability if $\chara k = 0$ to any reductive group (such as $G = GL_n$). \end{remark}

 \begin{remark}[Globality] Let us highlight the following: our results are global.
 All the considered schemes are proper over $k$ and our arguments stay within that realm.
-Even though localizing invariants satisfy Zariski (even Niesnevich) gluing, the desired isomorphisms do not hold Zariski locally.
+Even though localizing invariants satisfy Zariski (even Nisnevich) gluing, the desired isomorphisms do not hold Zariski locally.
 It is interesting that such isomorphisms nevertheless hold globally in naturally occurring singular examples. \end{remark}